Skip to content

 1. Install Axiom.Assertions in one test project.

-2. Run the analyzer-backed fixes for the framework you are migrating from.
+2. Run the analyzer-backed fixes for the framework or assertion library shape you are migrating from.

 3. Review the diff as a behaviour-preserving syntax change, not as a redesign.